afisher88/react-slide-over/README.md

 If you are aren't sure about how to complete one of the tasks then please write some pseudo code to explain how you would approach the task.

-At Motors we often have to work with large lists of data so it is important to be able to handle this type of data driven application.

 ## Setup
 1. Make sure you have node installed (> 8.9.2)
 2. Clone the repository